How much time do people spend on social media a day?

 How much time do teens spend on social media?

-Out of all demographic groups, teenagers are the ones who spend the majority of time on social media.
-People aged between 16–24 years spend more than three hours a day on social media.
-A lot of people see this as a reason for concern.
-Since researchers claim that teens spend as much as nine hours per day in front of the screen, this might be a part of a more significant problem.
+Looking at the time spent on social media by age, teenagers are the most dominant group.
+People aged 16–24 spend more than three hours a day on social media.
+Many see this as a reason for concern.
+Since researchers claim that teens spend as much as nine hours per day in front of various screens, this might be part of a more significant problem.